What Is The Correct Order Of Mitosis

 1. Cyclins and Cyclin-Dependent Kinases (CDKs)

 The complex of a cyclin and a CDK controls the progression through different phases of mitosis.
-For example, the M-phase promoting factor (MPF), which consists of cyclin B and CDK1, triggers the entry into mitosis.
+To give you an idea, the M-phase promoting factor (MPF), which consists of cyclin B and CDK1, triggers the entry into mitosis.

 2. Microtubule-Associated Proteins (MAPs)